johankraft/DevAlertDemoSTM32L475/README.md

 First, make sure you have selected what build configuration to use under "Project" -> "Build Configurations" -> "Set Active".

-Next, we start a debug session.
-This will also build the project.
+- Select "Project" -> "Build All".

-- Right-click on the "Debug" symbol and select the Debug Configuration matching your Build Configuration, i.e. DevAlertDemo-Serial or DevAlertDemo-AWS_MQTT.
+- Right-click on the "Debug" symbol and select the right Debug Configuration (Serial or AWS_MQTT).

 - Select "Debug" to start execution

 - Open a terminal program on the right COM port to view the output.
+The baud rate is 115200.
   You should see something like:

     ------ Starting up DevAlert demo ------